Contents

 Working Principle

 This circuit matches two resistors of the same resistance (1K to 4.7K) with a crystal oscillator design (1MHz to 10MHz).
-And it works with two inverter gates that are within IC1 parallel resonance.
+It works with two inverter gates that are within IC1 parallel resonance.

 Based on the crystal your circuit uses, it can generate an output overtone frequency tolerance of 1MHz to 10MHz.
 No doubt, you may experience some minor defects in the output frequency stability.